ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/encryption/secret-key-management.markdown

 # Security : Encryption : Secret Key Management

 One of the challenges in cryptosystems is "secret protection" - how to protect the encryption key.
-If the key is stored in plain text, then any user that can access the key can access the encrypted data.
+If the key is stored in plain text then any user that can access the key can access the encrypted data.
 If the key is to be encrypted, another key is needed, and so on.

-In RavenDB this can be handled in two ways - depending on the user's choice:
+In RavenDB this can be handled in either of two ways:

 1. [Providing a master key to RavenDB](../../../server/security/encryption/secret-key-management#providing-a-master-key-to-ravendb)
 2. [Relying on the OS protection methods](../../../server/security/encryption/secret-key-management#relying-on-the-os-protection-methods)

-## Providing a master key to RavenDB
+## Providing a Master Key to RavenDB

 If a master key is provided, RavenDB will use it to encrypt the secret keys of encrypted databases.